 The Company's board of directors has overall responsibility for the effective oversight of risk, whether financial, operational or strategic.
 This oversight function necessarily focuses on the most significant risks facing the Company and is deemed an important priority by the board of directors.
-The board of directors does not attempt to view in isolation the risks facing the Company, but tries to consider risk holistically and as a proper component of the Company's short-term and long-term strategy.
+The board of directors does not attempt to view in isolation risks applicable to the Company's business, but tries to manage risk holistically and as a proper component of the Company's short-term and long-term strategy.
 The board of directors does not believe it is possible, nor even desirable, to eliminate all business risk.
-Rather, reasonable and calculated risk-taking by management is deemed appropriate and necessary for the Company to remain competitive in its industries.
+Rather, reasonable and calculated risk-taking by management is deemed appropriate and necessary for the Company to remain competitive and successful in its industries.

-While the board of directors generally oversees risk management, the responsibility for daily management of these risks resides with the Company's chief executive officer and other members of the senior management team who are responsible for the ongoing assessment and management of Company risks, including risks relating to: operations; governance; implementing strategic growth initiatives; integrating acquisitions into the Company's operations; and the Company's public company compliance programs; financial reporting and public disclosure.
+While the board of directors generally oversees risk management, the responsibility for daily management of these risks resides with the Company's chief executive officer and other members of the executive management team who are responsible for the ongoing assessment and management of Company risks, including risks relating to: operations; governance; implementing strategic growth initiatives; integrating acquisitions into the Company's operations; and the Company's public company compliance programs; financial reporting and public disclosure.
 The Company has established robust internal processes and controls for identifying and managing risk, including comprehensive internal and external audit processes.
 These processes have been designed to allow management to effectively identify and manage risks and to timely communicate the results of such activities to the board of directors.
 Management routinely communicates with the board of directors, its committees and individual directors, as appropriate, regarding various risks.
 All directors have direct and open access to the Company's executive officers and other members of the management team.
 As a result, throughout the year, the board of directors and its committees communicate with each other and with management.
-Periodically, the Company's strategic and operational risk are presented and thoroughly discussed with the board of directors during the chief executive officer's operational report.
-The Company's financial risks are specifically addressed during the formal presentation of its financial results at each board meeting.
-The board of directors further considers risks when considering specific actions proposed by management.
+The Company's strategic and operational risk are presented and regularly discussed with the board of directors during the chief executive officer's quarterly operational report.
+The Company's financial and operating results are specifically addressed during the presentations at each board meeting.
+The board of directors also weigh additional risks when considering specific actions proposed by management.

-In addition to the presentation of information to the full board of directors, the board of directors has delegated responsibility for the oversight of certain risks to the proper board committees.
+In addition to the presentation of information to the full board of directors, the board has delegated responsibility for the oversight of certain risks to the proper board committees.
 These committees regularly meet and report to the full board of directors at each board meeting.
 In particular: